navedrizvi/Networked-Spell-Checker/README.md

 1. Open terminal in directory, and run 'make' to run makefile.
 2. Run the executable "./server" which defaults to port 8080 and the words file "dictionary.txt".
 Additionally you can provide your own new-line separated words text file along with a specific port to run the server on- "./server [words file][port number]"
 3. Run the executable "./client [host][port]" for a client to communicate with the server.
-If you're running the server locally the host is 127.0.0.1 (localhost, with default port 8080)
-   NOTE: There is also a multithreaded client implementation which can be run by "./multi_client [host][port][input request file]".
+If you're running the server locally the host is 127.0.0.1 (localhost, with default port 8080).
+There is also a multithreaded client implementation which can be run by "./multi_client [host][port][input request file]".
 This would read an input file with words to spell check and utilize multiple threads to send parts of the words as requests to the server.

 ### Program design